 However, elective BSO in women at average risk of ovarian cancer does not lead to an overall health advantage in premenopausal women, and perhaps in postmenopausal women < 65.

-Potential risks of prophylactic BSO at time of hysterectomy for benign disease
+Potential risks / side-effects of prophylactic BSO at time of hysterectomy for benign disease

 - More abrupt, severe vasomotor symptoms – hot flushes